HIS 101, 102 THE UNITED STATES I & II / 3 credits each

 HIS 280 HISTORIOGRAPHY AND THE HISTORICAL METHOD / 3 credits

-This course will teach students to do history for themselves.
-We will explore the process of doing history, practice those processes, and discuss the merits of different approaches to studying the past.
-Throughout the course we'll research primary materials and work in archives, think hard about spotting and developing theses, probe the philosophical question of what history is, and learn historical content from an important field of American history.
-By the end of the course, students will have a historical research project of their own choosing well in hand and ready to be developed in HIS 480, our capstone course.
-Required for History majors and minors.
+In this course, students will explore the process of doing history, practice those processes, and discuss the merits of different approaches to studying the past.
+Throughout the course, students will research primary materials and work in archives, think hard about spotting and developing theses, probe the philosophical question of what history is, and learn historical content from an important field of American history.
+By the end of the course, they will have a historical research project of their own choosing well in hand and ready to be developed in HIS 480.
+Required for history majors and minors.
 Prerequisites: HIS 201-202 or equivalent, or permission of instructor.

 HIS 296 BACH’S GERMANY / 3 credits

 An investigation of four cities (Berlin, Dresden, Leipzig, and Weimar) where the composer J.S.
-Bach lived and worked.
-Special emphasis will be placed on compositions written by Bach in each of these locales.
+Bach lived and worked with emphasis on compositions written by Bach in each of these locales.
 (Same as MUS 296).

 HIS 303 HISTORY OF IRELAND / 3 credits

-This course will survey the history of Ireland from the arrival of the Celts to the present-day conflict in Northern Ireland.
-Major emphasis will be placed on explaining how Ireland's history shaped and continues to shape its present.
+Survey the history of Ireland from the arrival of the Celts to the present-day conflict in Northern Ireland with major emphasis on explaining how Ireland’s history shaped and continues to shape its present.
 Prerequisite: HIS 201 or permission of instructor.

 HIS 310 COLONIAL AMERICA / 3 credits

 Was the American Revolution radical?
-This course will investigate that crucial question and, in so doing, will show students that there are layers of meaning to our founding moment that our current discourse about democracy and justice tend to obscure.
-Major emphasis in the course will be on constitutional issues, but those questions will also be consistently juxtaposed with social and economic history, so that we have experience comparing political theories of independence with the ways in which life was lived on the ground across this geographic space.
+This course will investigate that crucial question and, in so doing, demonstrate to students the layers of meaning to our founding moment that current discourse about democracy and justice tend to obscure.
+Course content will focus on constitutional issues and juxtaposing these issues with social and economic history, allowing students to compare political theories of independence with the ways in which life was lived on the ground across colonial America.

 HIS 312 FOUNDING AMERICA / 3 credits

-This course explores the era when Europeans established polities and societies on this continent.
-We will explore the histories of the various regions, types of colonies, array of people, and the important changes that took place culturally, socially, religiously, economically, and politically across the 150 years of colonial history.
-Major emphasis will be placed upon the fact of the diversity of peoples and cultures on this continent and the course will explore how that fact made possible what would become the United States of America.
+An exploration of the era during which Europeans established polities and societies on this continent with emphasis on the diversity of peoples and cultures present and how this diversity made possible what would become the United States of America.
+Students will explore the histories of the various regions, types of colonies, people, and the important changes that took place culturally, socially, religiously, economically, and politically across the 150 years of colonial history.

 HIS 315 U.S. FOREIGN AND SECURITY POLICY / 3 credits